 Football Coach, Kickers

-Coach Fridborg has a B.S. in Secondary Science Education, and has spent nineteen years teaching and coaching.
+Coach Fridborg has a B.S. in Secondary English Education, and has spent twenty-one years teaching and coaching.
 In high school, he played soccer, baseball, and golf, then he continued to play soccer in college.
-He has twice been named Coach of the Year, was a Third Team College All American, and on the First Team All Pacific Northwest.
-He has two children: Adalyn, age eleven, and Analeigh, age 8.
+He has twice been named Coach of the Year, was a Third Team College All American, and a two time Pacific Northwest.
+He has two children: Adalyn, age thirteen, and Analeigh, age ten.